respeecher/auto-odoo/README.md

 also need to block access on the `DOCKER-USER` chain (a special chain that docker sets up that traffic is sent to before being sent anywhere else.

-To enable ordinary blocking, as root,
+To enable blocking on ports other than those docker is listening on, as root,

 ```
 # Accept pings